-Nymphenburg Palace: Info and tips about the palace and park
+Nymphenburg Palace in Munich: Info about the palace and park

 Located in the west of the city, Nymphenburg Palace (Schloss Nymphenburg) and its extensive park are one of Munich's top sights.
 Royal splendour, lavishly decorated interior and romantic little castles in the park will make your visit worthwile.
 Take your time, for there is a lot to see here!

 What there is to see in and around Nymphenburg Palace is easily enough for more than just one day: